| Learning Module | Learning Units | Learning Objectives |

 - Configure and perform a vulnerability scan

-Provide credentials to perform an authenticated
+- Provide credentials to perform an authenticated vulnerability scan

 - Gain a basic understanding of Nessus plugins